DX View

 Updated 12/03/2021.

-The various wave traps and other AM BCB filters
+The various wave traps and

-did not appear to work in part because I was
+other AM BCB filters did not appear to work in

-looking in the wrong place.
-FT8 being a
+place.
+FT8 being a 'weak signal'

-'weak signal' protocol was not dramatically
+protocol was not dramatically affected (or so

-looking for other signals (mostly SSB) I wasn't
+signals (mostly SSB) I wasn't finding

-that I had a lot of additional RFI from local
+I had a lot of additional RFI from local

 sources that had not been attenuated and these